fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Set-AzureADUserLicense.md

 ```

 ### -AssignedLicenses
-A list of licenses to be assigned and those to be removed.
+Specifies a list of licenses to assign or remove.

 ```yaml
 Type: AssignedLicenses